opencompany/www.opencompany.org/about/index.md

 ---

-The Open Company Initiative (OCI) is a group of companies committed to maximizing trust through proactive openness as a defining value in our work.
+The Open Company Initiative (OCI) is a group of companies committed to proactively maximizing trust through genuine transparency and openness, not as an afterthought, but as a defining element in how we create value.

 ### Our Vision